Polycystic ovary syndrome

 - Metformin.
 Metformin is often used to treat type 2 diabetes and may help some women with PCOS symptoms.
 It is not approved by the FDA to treat PCOS symptoms.
 Metformin improves insulin's ability to lower your blood sugar and can lower both insulin and androgen levels.
 After a few months of use, metformin may help restart ovulation, but it usually has little effect on acne and extra hair on the face or body.
 Recent research shows that metformin may have other positive effects, including lowering body mass and improving cholesterol levels.

 - Losing weight.
-If you are overweight or obese, losing weight through healthy eating, including eating the right amount of calories for you, and regular physical activity can help make your menstrual cycle more regular and improve your fertility.
+If you have overweight or obesity, losing weight through healthy eating and regular physical activity can help make your menstrual cycle more regular and improve your fertility.
+Find a personalized healthy eating plan using the MyPlate Plan tool.

 - Medicine.
 After ruling out other causes of infertility in you and your partner, your doctor might prescribe medicine to help you ovulate, such as clomiphene (Clomid).